zhong-j-yu/rekex/doc/RegExp.md

 You do not need to worry about *character classes*, except if you are using the `except()` method.

-> Character class is not an essential concept in regular expression,
+> Character class is *not* an essential concept of regular expression,
 > even though it *is* an important, basic building block
 > for *implementations* of regex.